 Plant quarantine is principally concerned with pests which present a risk of entering an area and of establishing there.
 The Glossary defines introduction (of a pest) as the process of entry followed by establishment.
-It is important to have a clear understanding of this definition, because it conflicts with another use of the term introduction, that is "movement by human agency", whether intentional or unintentional.
+It is important to have a clear understanding of this definition, because it conflicts with another, non-IPPC use of the term introduction that is "movement by human agency", whether intentional or unintentional.
 This is not necessarily associated with establishment.
-Introduction in the sense of the Glossary can be by any agency, not necessarily human.
+Introduction in the sense of the Glossary can be by any means, not necessarily human.
 Certain activities closely related to plant quarantine use the other meaning of introduction, especially biological control (by introduction of non-indigenous biological control agents) and the protection of biodiversity.
 Also, the CBD terminology (Appendix 1 of ISPM 5) is based on these alternative meanings.
 It is unfortunate that this discrepancy exists, but it is imposed by the IPPC, which regularly refers to preventing the "introduction and spread" of pests, and uses the same definition of introduction as the Glossary.

 The most important question concerning the presence of a pest in an area (for phytosanitary purposes) is whether it is considered permanent or temporary.
-In principle, a pest which is present in an area can possibly be eradicated (though this is unusual, eradication normally being attempted only for transient pests).
+In principle, a pest, which is present in an area, can possibly be eradicated (though this is unusual, eradication normally being attempted only for transient pests).
 The term transience is used for the presence of a pest which is not expected to establish, either because conditions are not suitable for it or because measures can readily be applied to destroy it (eradication).
 These distinctions are set out in more detail in ISPM 8.
 The transient presence of a pest often takes the form of an incursion, i.e. presence of the pest is localized and recent.
 An incursion can only be described as such for a limited period; it either disappears (spontaneously or as a result of eradication) or remains beyond the "immediate future" of the definition, in which case it becomes a presence.

 The possibility of transience depends on the biology of the pest, and particularly its interaction with host plants and climate.
 If there is a period when growing host plants are not available or the climate is very unsuitable for pest survival, establishment becomes much less probable.
 In temperate regions, it is possible to define a growing season, to be distinguished from the winter which the pest has somehow to survive.
-In tropical or semitropical regions, or for pests of glasshouse crops, it is only possible to define the growing period on a crop-by-crop basis.
+In tropical or semitropical regions, or for pests of glasshouse crops, it is only possible to define the growing period on a crop-by-crop and location-by-location basis.

-The term spread (much used in the IPPC; cf. above) is understood in relation to an area.
-It can be used, according to context, at any geographical scale, from areas within a country to intercontinental spread.
+The term spread (of a pest) is understood in relation to an area.
+It can be used, at any geographical scale, from areas within a country to intercontinental spread.
 Introduction is not spread, insofar as a given area is concerned.
+As with introduction, spread can be by any means not just by humans.
+Note that spread relates to the species (or other relevant taxon), whereas dispersal is used for the movement of individual pest specimen (e.g. propagules).